nehaasha/Myproject_LIC_LTspice/Differential amplifires.md

 ### Procedure :

-1.Build the common source amplifier circuit as the circuit diagram using LTspice.\
+1.Build the circuit as per the circuit diagram using LTspice.\
-2. Set the Resistor R<sub>D(1,2)</sub> value as 3.600010Kohm and R<sub>SS</sub> value as 0.8Kohm, DC voltage as 2V, input common mode volatge as 1V,and replace Rss by current source with o.5mA value.\
+2. Set the Resistor R<sub>D(1,2)</sub> value as 3.600010Kohm, DC voltage as 2V, input common mode volatge as 1V,and replace Rss by current source with 0.5mA value.\
 3. Download the library file [tsmc018 (1).txt](https://github.com/user-attachments/files/18785407/tsmc018.1.txt)\
 4. Create a folder.
 Save the library file and LTspice file to the folder.\
 5. Import the library file to LTspice using spice directive(.op).\